Facebook explored the use of a fleet of tiny, bird-sized drones to boost cell internet speeds

 0

 Facebook explored the use of a fleet of tiny, bird-sized drones to boost cell internet speeds 1BI reviews that the drones could be in the direction of the size of a sparrow, making them almost pocket-sized.
-The goal would not be to beam down a functioning internet connection to absolutely far-off regions.
+The goal would not be to beam down a functioning internet connection to far-off regions.
 Instead, to reinforce present, 2G-level relationships to allow phone users to circulate video and carry out different extra facts-in-depth responsibilities.
 It’s no longer clear how precisely that might have worked.
 The document describes the drones as designed to hold “excessive-density strong kingdom drives… That could then be used to ferry records,” so perhaps the drones might act as a mesh network of kinds between a grounded connection and a consumer’s phone to facilitate high-bandwidth data transfers.